Data management (storage and organisation)

 Version Management

 Be consistent in the file naming of different versions, for example by adding the date (YYYY-MM-DD) in the file or the version number.
 In addition, record the differences between versions.
 You can do this using a simple table that contains the following columns: version number, a brief description of what was done with the data, who did it and the date it was done.
-Instead of manual version control, you can also use version control software such as Subversion.

 Support by a Data Steward